repinvv/TestingContext/README.md

 <h3>Alternative</h3>
 Another approach can be taken to test an application like that.
 For obvious reasons, it will  not work at first if you develop the application from the ground up, for obvious reasons, but it fits perfectly if you already have a lot of functionality, and you are adding new, or modifying existing features.
 The approach is to use existing test data, selected using specified predicates.
 It can be a test database, or a set of 'mock' files, containing the data.
-So, to test the feature, you still need a insurance created in 2006 that has 70 dependents covered, but you will not create a new insurance object, instead of this you choose one from the policies that you already have in the database.
+So, to test the feature, you still need an insurance created in 2006 that has 70 dependents covered, but you will not create a new insurance object, instead of this you choose one from the policies that you already have in the database.
 Any of these policies might contain a lot of other different data, such as taxes, annual premiums, renewal proposals and so on, the model in our application was using over 20 db tables.
 To demonstrate the concept, I use a very simplified model which does not have all extra child entities.
 Let's just say each insurance has a lot of data that you don't need to create, check, or even be aware of its existence, because it is not needed for the test at hand.
 The C# step definitions gets changed as follows
 ```C#
 policies = policies.Where(x => x.Created.Year == year);